LisKorzun/react---technical-assignments/extra-materials/react-handbook.md

   - You might be tempted to use an item’s `index` in the array as its `key`.
     In fact, that’s what React will use if you don’t specify a `key` at all.
     But the order in which you render items will change over time if an item is inserted, deleted, or if the array gets reordered.
+  - In rare cases where items never reorder, `index` as a `key` is acceptable.

 - **Do not generate keys on the fly, e.g. with `key={Math.random()}`.**
   - This will cause keys to never match up between renders, leading to all your components and DOM being recreated every time.